neovasili/serverless-cloudfront-api-route/README.md

 {"message": "Hello world!"}
 ```

-If you change any value from the plugin parameters configuration, it will update or create a new route if necessary whnever you run again `serverless deploy`.
+If you change any value from the plugin parameters configuration, it will update or create a new route if necessary whenever you run again `serverless deploy`.

 ### Serverless remove